zabaldwin/LatentSpace-Visual/README.md

 ```

 ## Usage
 This project currently depends on simulation data from the CMS High Granularity Colorimeter (HGCal), which models the collection of events that are anticipated during the HL-LHC upgrade.
-To be continued soon ...
+To run the main Python notebook script, 'LatentSpace_Visualization.ipynb', which visualizes the embedded latent representations, you will need the saved weights from the original CAE, as well as at least one ntuple.root file from the testing dataset.

 ## Methodology

 ## Demos
-This repo also includes several demonstartions of different techniques to visualize the latent space.
+This repo also includes several demonstartions of the different techniques to visualize the latent space.
 They are found within the `demos/` directory, with brief documentaion on each provided.